 She is coordinator of the Council for Women Parliamentarians.

 Between 2018 and 2020 Sabrina served as Head of the Berlin office at KfW, Germany’s national promotional and international development bank where she represented the interests of KfW Group in the political arena.
-Previously, from 2012 to 2018, she was the Director of the Berlin office of E3G – Third Generation Environmentalism, a global not-for-profit climate and energy think tank, for six years.
+Previously, from 2012 to 2018, she was the Director of the Berlin office at E3G‑Third Generation Environmentalism, an international non-profit climate and energy think tank.
 Before that, Sabrina worked in various policy capacities for think tanks and consultancies in Germany, the UK, the US and Canada.
-From 2009 to 2011, she was a Policy Advisor on climate change and energy to the British High Commission in Canada and led a project on climate security.
+From 2009 to 2011, she was a Policy Advisor on climate and energy to the British High Commission in Canada and led a project on climate security.

 Dmytro is from Ukraine.
 Having spent 10 years at the Ukrainian Foreign Ministry and at the embassies in Washington, DC, and in Berlin, he was posted to the Consulate General in Munich in January 2017, where he works on political, interregional and economic issues.